How Does Substance Abuse Affect Child Custody?

 • If your child is old/mature enough, whether he or she has a preference

 That being said, if the court notices anything that may adversely affect your child, such as a substance abuse issue, there is a very good chance that this will drastically affect your custody agreement.
 This is why if your former spouse is telling the court that you have such an issue, the most important thing you can do is seek professional help, and document that you are doing so.
-From here, you must hire an experineced Chatham family law attorney who can work to prove that you are doing everything in your power to be the best parent possible for your child.
+From here, you must hire an experineced Morristown family law attorney who can work to prove that you are doing everything in your power to be the best parent possible for your child.
 If you have any additional questions, give us a call today.
 We are here to help.

 Contact our experienced New Jersey firm